Trout Creek in Newton County, Texas — The American South (West South Central)

 Location.
 30° 36.936′ N, 93° 48.816′ W. Marker is in Trout Creek, Texas, in Newton County.
 Marker is on County Road 1004 0.2 miles west of State Highway 87, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1509 FM 1004, Call TX 75933, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Trout Creek Cemetery (about 400 feet away, measured in a direct line); Call Church of God in Christ (approx. 2 miles away); Swift Cemetery (approx. 3.1 miles away); Call (was approx. 3.8 miles away but has been reported missing. ); Town of Kirbyville (approx. 5½ miles away); Site of the First Kirbyville Church (approx. 5.7 miles away); Bon Wier (approx. 13.1 miles away); Inman Cemetery (approx. 13.3 miles away).
+Trout Creek Cemetery (about 400 feet away, measured in a direct line); Call Church of God in Christ (approx. 2 miles away); Swift Cemetery (approx. 3.1 miles away); Town of Kirbyville (approx. 5˝ miles away); Site of the First Kirbyville Church (approx. 5.7 miles away); Bon Wier (approx. 13.1 miles away); Inman Cemetery (approx. 13.3 miles away); Ford Chapel, Cemetery, and School (approx. 13˝ miles away).
 Touch for a list and map of all markers in Trout Creek.